devalexnow/countdown/README.md

 Of course, you also have the option to reset the countdown.
 When the countdown is over, it **shows „Countdown Complete!" text animation**, the title of the countdown, and the date that it finished.
 There is also a button „New countdown".

-This mechanism **can be implemeted** for example in online advert to count to the end of the offer.
+This mechanism **can be implemented,** for example, in an online advertisement to count down to the end of the offer.